 - How much of my past is shaping the way I think and what I do?
 Is it affecting my present and future?

 I also encouraged people to bring their own magazines.

 What’s your budget for a party like this?
 It may all depend on the number of attendees invited but you have to set a strict budget and stick with it.
 Mine was $100 but of course, I went over.

 Food and Beverages

-My vision board party was entitled EnVision and Sip which meant I served wine and non-alcholic beverages for my guests.
+My vision board party was entitled EnVision and Sip which meant I served wine and non-alcoholic beverages for my guests.
 My food of choice was Lasagna.
-We served two types of lasagna-veggie and beef with garlic bread and hors d’oeuvres.
-I gave everyone a cake pop to go home with as a thank you in addition to their vision boards.
+We served two types of lasagna, veggie, and beef, with garlic bread and hors d’oeuvres.
+I also gave everyone a cake pop to go home with as a thank you.

 Figure out a reason for this party.
 Are you trying to figure out your life?
 Will you share your story or other encouraging words for your guests?
 Will you allow your guests to speak?
 These are the things you have to know.
 I made it clear to my guests that they would have to present their vision boards.
 Luckily for me, everyone was more than happy to.